dec32/yaks/README.md

 ## Why another one?

-The popular ones do not support arranging files into different folders with custom names, have laggy and buggy interfaces and are kinda slow.
+The popular ones do not support sorting files into different folders with custom names and comes with laggy and buggy interfaces.

 ## How to use it?

-Just use the command:
+Use command below to download all the files from an artist:

 ```Bash
 # Also accepts the format {platform}/{user_id}. e.g. fanbox/123456
 yaks $url
 ```

-to download all the files from an artist.
+### Filter

-You can filter out posts by their IDs using `--range`
+Filter posts by their IDs using `--range`:

 ```Bash
 # Ranges are left-closed, like [a, b)